top of page

 This Is the Street Where "A Great Day in Harlem" Was Photographed

-To commemorate the famous location, the block was officially co-named “Art Kane Harlem 1958 Place” in 2021.
+What's more, the block was officially co-named “Art Kane Harlem 1958 Place” in 2021 to commemorate the famous spot.

-The new street sign can be found just steps from the house on the northwest corner of E 126th Street and Madison Avenue.
+The street sign can be found just steps from the brownstone on the northwest corner of E 126th Street and Madison Avenue.

 Screen Shot 2020-11-18 at 2.39.32 PM.png